mywristbands/puptinder/Sprint_Planning_Meeting_3.md

 ### Hajra Mobashar

-What I have done: Researched google login options, helped modeling the app flow and UI Design of the app.
+What I have done: Worked on the UI Design of the app.
+Worked on the profile view controllers and implementations.

 Any roadblocks: None at the moment.

-What I plan to do: Create UI stubs on storyboard for everyone to have a view to work with.
-These stubs are based off the diagram and flow we drew up on our last meeting.
-I will be implementing our brand/theme on storyboard now.
+What I plan to do: Create home view and user profile view.
+Add new screens for users to enter profile info.
+Work on the dog api.

 ### Alannah Woodward